thinktecture/extreme-serverless-demo/README.md

 # eXtreme Serverless Azure Demo

-Demo scenario and code for a possible incarnation of the 'Serverless vision' with Azure - will change and evolve over time...
+Demo scenario and code for a possible incarnation of the 'Serverless vision' with Azure - will change and evolve over time.

 Azure technologies used: